JobService/job-service-deploy/production-swarm/README.md

 ## Execution

 To deploy the stack:
-* Edit `rabbit.env` to ensure the Job Service and Job Tracking Worker are pointing at the correct RabbitMQ instance
-  * CAF_RABBITMQ_HOST=rabbitmq
-  * CAF_RABBITMQ_PORT=5672
-  * CAF_RABBITMQ_USERNAME=guest
-  * CAF_RABBITMQ_PASSWORD=guest
 * Edit `environment.sh` to ensure the Job Service and the Job Tracking Worker are pointing at the correct Postgres DB instance
-  * export JOBSERVICE_DB_HOST=192.168.56.10
-  * export JOBSERVICE_DB_PORT=5432
+* Edit `environemnt.sh` to ensure the RabbitMQ configuration shared across both Job Service and Job Tracking Worker is correct
 * Ensure the Job Service DB has been created in your Postgres instance.
 For more info see [here](https://github.com/JobService/job-service/tree/develop/job-service-postgres-container#external-job-service-database-install)
-* Edit `docker-stack.yml` as necessary to update the properties as required.
-Equally additional environment variables can be added to the `environment.sh` and they will be substituted into the `docker-stack.yml` at deployment time.
-  * Ensure the versions of Job Service and Job Tracking Worker are correctly set
+* Ensure the versions of Job Service and Job Tracking Worker in `docker-stack.yml` are the correct version to be deployed
 * Execute `source environment.sh`
 * Execute `docker stack deploy --compose-file=docker-stack.yml jobServiceStack`
 * The Job Service and Job Tracking Worker containers will start up